Introduction to Social Design Online Short Course

 - gain some hands-on experience in addressing a social, environmental or systemic challenge with a social design framing and practices

-- develop an approach to applying social design in their own organisational, professional or personal context
+- advance your understanding of how to apply social design in your own organisational, professional or personal context

 Who Should Attend: